 Can I use a sim card from Italy with any phone?

 Not directly, and not every time.
-The phone has to be unlocked, meaning that it is not tied to any specific provider in the country you’re traveling from.
+The phone has to be unlocked, meaning that it is not tied to any specific cell service provider in the country you’re traveling from.
 It also has to be a phone that accepts and uses SIM cards — not all phones use SIM cards these days.
 But if you have a phone that uses a SIM card and isn’t locked to its original carrier, then you should be able to buy a local SIM card in Italy and slide it into your device.

 Should I buy a long-term contract?